sylwia-budzynska/vscode-codeql-starter-codespace/README.md

-# NullCon Berlin - CodeQL Workshop Setup Instructions
+# Nullcon Berlin - CodeQL Workshop Setup Instructions

  **Please follow these instructions to the end** (including the [Select CodeQL Database](#select-codeql-database) and [Test your installation](#test-your-installation) sections) before the workshop starts.

 You can choose between two options to run the workshop exercises:
-* Option A: GitHub Codespace (CodeQL is run remotely on a Linux based GitHub Codespace)
+* Option A: GitHub Codespace (using a Browser or VS Code - CodeQL is run remotely on a Linux based GitHub Codespace)
-* Option B: Local installation
+* Option B: Local installation (using VS Code - CodeQL is run locally on your machine)

 ## Option A: GitHub Codespace